ohmyzsh/ohmyzsh/README.md

 Sounds boring.
 Let's try again.

-__Oh My Zsh will not make you a 10x developer...but you might feel like one.__
+__Oh My Zsh will not make you a 10x developer...but you may feel like one.__

 Once installed, your terminal shell will become the talk of the town _or your money back!_ With each keystroke in your command prompt, you'll take advantage of the hundreds of powerful plugins and beautiful themes.
 Strangers will come up to you in cafés and ask you, _"that is amazing! are you some sort of genius?"_